 Second mobile licence to be offered under new regulator

-This annual report provides a comprehensive overview of trends and developments in Swaziland’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in Swaziland’s telecommunications market.
 Subjects covered include:

 - Key statistics;

 - The impact of the global economic crisis;

 - Telecoms operators – privatisation, acquisitions, new licences;

 - Infrastructure development;

 - Mobile voice and data markets;

 - Internet and broadband development, including 3G mobile;